 Students meeting strict eligibility criteria may purchase a parking permit.
 Student parking information pages.

 Visitors should be directed to the Pay and Display Car Park 1a.
-This is free for up to 2 hours, £3.10 per day afterwards.
+This is £1.50 per hour and £10 for all day, from the 1st August 2019.
 Alternatively the department you are visiting may arrange a visitor or contractor permit for you.
 For certain larger events separate parking will be arranged – please follow the instructions provided on the day.
 Further parking information for visitors.

 Discounts on New Low Emission Vehicles